Julia Spicher Kasdorf

 Professional Bio

-Kasdorf thinks about the relationships people have with the communities and places they come from, and also those places they choose to inhabit, and her writing is often concerned with social and environmental justice.
-Past projects along these lines include a collection of essays, The Body and the Book: Writing from a Mennonite Life and the biographical study, Fixing Tradition: Joseph W. Yoder, Amish American.
+Kasdorf thinks about the relationships people have with the communities and places they come from and the places they inhabit, as well as the ways global and local concerns influence those relationships.
+Her writing often focuses on social and environmental justice and identity.
+Past projects include a collection of essays, The Body and the Book: Writing from a Mennonite Life and the biographical study, Fixing Tradition: Joseph W. Yoder, Amish American.
 With Joshua R. Brown, she edited new editions of Yoder's regional classic, Rosanna of the Amish, and Fred Lewis Pattee's local color romance, The House of the Black Ring.
 With Michael Tyrell, she co-edited the anthology, Broken Land: Poems of Brooklyn.
+In collaboration with Chris Reed, she created two art exhibitions and edited a book about two neglected twentieth-century Pennsylvania artists, Field Language: The Painting and Poetry of Warren and Jane Rohrer.
+With Racine Amos, she co-directs a community-university collaboration to uncover and amplify the stories of historic Black communities in Centre County.

 Areas of Specialization